banner_for_desktop banner_for_responsive

 If mediation doesn’t work for me, can I hire an attorney and fight in court?

 Yes.
 You do not give up any rights by doing mediation.
 You are always welcome to leave mediation and pursue a contested case in court.
-This occurs in about 5% of my cases.
+This occurs in less than 5% of my cases.
 Because mediation is so inexpensive and efficient, it always makes sense to try mediation first, before pursuing a contested case.
 In mediation with me, you will get a complete picture of what your divorce can look like within a day of our first meeting.
 This picture could easily take a year or more to emerge in a litigated case.
 In the rare case that mediation fails, the only thing you can lose by trying mediation first is the relatively modest mediation fees.

 What if my spouse refuses to mediate?